Salem Ghost Tour — 13 Haunted Stops, Self-Guided

 Plan for approximately 2.5 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.

-The most visited stop on our Salem tour is Old Burying Point Cemetery at 51 Charter Street.
+The most visited stop on our Salem tour is Old Burying Point Cemetery at 51 Charter Street, dating back to 1637.

 Sources & Further Reading